farshidmh/openstack-labs/install/kolla-ansible-aio.md

 # Install Kolla-Ansible All-in-One (AIO)

+## Duration

+Approximately 2 hours

+## Objective

+To understand and install OpenStack using Kolla-Ansible All-in-One (AIO) on Ubuntu 22.04.

 ## Prerequisites:

 1. **Servers**: One server with at least 8GB of RAM and 4 CPU cores.
 This server will be managed by Kolla-Ansible and